GeoDQ/Interbedding_Dataset/README.md

 ## Publication
 Please refer to the following publication for more information of the dataset and its application.
-Qu, D., K. Mosegaard, R. Feng, and L. Nielsen, Using synthetic data trained convolutional neural network for predicting sub-resolution thin layers from seismic, submitted to Interpretation. https://eartharxiv.org/repository/view/3351/
+### Qu, D., K. Mosegaard, R. Feng, and L. Nielsen, 2022, Using synthetic data trained convolutional neural network for predicting sub-resolution thin layers from seismic, EarthArxiv.
+https://eartharxiv.org/repository/view/3351/